boyzoid/blog/content/posts/2024/may/sorting-json-arrays-mysql-javascript.md

     const arr = JSON.parse(items)
 ```

 The next block of code might seem a little odd because it defines a JavaScript function inside our stored function.
 This function, named `compare()` is used to sort our array data.
 This function is only available inside our stored function and cannot be accessed from any other stored function.
 The function is a standard method of sorting data.
-It accepts arguments named `a' and `b` and has logic to return a value based on whether these values are equal or greater than the other.
+It accepts arguments named `a` and `b` and has logic to return a value based on whether these values are equal or greater than the other.

 * If `a' is less than `b`, we return `-1`.
 * If `a' is greater than `b`, we return `1`.